Design Workshop: Emergency Architecture

 Combinations: | alternative construction, social design, the art of upcycling |

-Emergency Architecture – We believe that a safe design should be available for everyone.
+We believe that a safe home should be available to everyone.

-But can we come up with low-cost and high-quality solutions for improved housing and living conditions in disaster-prone areas?
+But can we find cost-effective, high-quality solutions for improved housing and living conditions in disaster-prone areas?

-The Emergency Architecture workshop challenges the participants to create a design brief and strategy, with initial sketches, for a single-family house in a post-disaster setting.
+The Emergency Architecture workshop challenges participants to develop a design brief and strategy with initial sketches for a single-family home in a disaster zone.

-We specifically focus on the transitional period between ‘temporary shelter and semi-permanent house’, and discuss the differences between temporary and permanent housing concepts.
-We gradually add alternative techniques and materials to the designs.
-We will look at recent and frequently struck areas such as Haiti, Pakistan, Kashmir, Nepal, The Philippines and Indonesia.
+We focus specifically on the transitional phase between “temporary shelter and semi-permanent house” and discuss the differences between temporary and permanent housing concepts.
+Gradually, we will add alternative techniques and materials to the designs.
+We will look at current and frequently affected areas such as Haiti, Pakistan, Kashmir, Nepal, the Philippines and Indonesia.

-In groups the students make an assessment of a particular area and define the different design parameters, such as topography, climate and disaster related issues, as well as local and socio-cultural influences.
+In groups, students assess a specific area and define the various design parameters such as topography, climate, and disaster related issues, as well as local and sociocultural influences.

-If the university is located in a disaster-prone area, we highly recommend to include a field trip to make the assignment ‘real’.
-The students can study the situation first-hand and interview the local people.
-By researching historic building methods, indigenous materials and local construction techniques, they can literally identify the actual situation in their own backyard.
+If the university is located in a disaster-prone area, we strongly recommend a field trip to make the assignment “real.”
+Students can study the situation firsthand and interview local people.
+By researching historical building methods, indigenous materials, and local construction techniques, they can literally determine the actual situation in their own backyard.

 Aims and Outcomes

-Although it is a seemingly simple assignment to design a small family house, it involves many complicated socio-cultural issues, in difficult and sometimes extreme settings, often with huge financial constraints.
-It is essential to understand the relationship between what is needed, and what is possible.
-So we can challenge ourselves to make that gap smaller.
+Although designing a small family home is a seemingly simple task, it involves many complicated socio-cultural issues, in difficult and sometimes extreme environments, often with major financial constraints.
+It’s important to understand the relationship between what’s needed and what’s possible.
+In this way we can challenge ourselves to narrow this gap.

-During the course we introduce unconventional materials in order to create enthusiasm and awareness about alternative construction techniques and the need for sustainable solutions.
-We will stimulate creative thinking and the student’s ability to search for the right questions that need to be answered during the whole process.
+During the course we’ll introduce unconventional materials to create enthusiasm and awareness for alternative building techniques and the need for sustainable solutions.
+We will stimulate the students’ creative thinking and ability to look for the right questions to answer throughout the process.

-Along with directly applicable knowledge, such as climatic and earthquake design principles, the students will learn to develop a strong and sensible conceptual design.
+Besides directly applicable knowledge, such as climate and earthquake design principles, students will learn to develop a strong and meaningful design concept.

 Proposed Lectures and Timetable (example, field trip included)